-Your Alde heating system is supplied with the Truma Telemetric Link which can operate the Heating system via a mobile phone link.
-The operational instructions and the sim card for the Link will be provided within the document wallet supplied with your caravan.
-Please read these instructions before operating the Link
+Your Alde heating system can be supplied with an option of a Truma Telemetric Link which can operate the Heating system via a mobile phone link.
+When this option is taken, the operational instructions and the sim card for the Link will be provided within the document wallet supplied with your caravan.
+Please read these instructions before operating the Link.

-Whale Watermaster® Exterior Water Pump with Intelligent Control®
+Whale High Flow Pump with Intelligent Control®

-Your van has been fitted with the Whale Watermaster® Exterior Water Pump with Intelligent Control®
+Your caravan has been fitted with the Whale High Flow Pump with Intelligent Control®